OrebroUniversity/RadarInRobotics/README.md

 # RadarInRobotics
-Material from Radar in Robotics workshops
+Material from the Radar in Robotics workshop at ICRA 2024 https://sites.google.com/view/radar-robotics